Find your new best friend

 Points to consider:

-- Applicants must be aged 21 or over
+- Dachshund adoption applicants must be aged 21 or over

 - A dog is for life, are you and your family 100% committed to taking on a dog?